 - Optimization of a bio-methanation process of vegetable waste for production of biogas.
 A bacterial package, Alkanutri has been developed for neutralization of alkaline industrial effluents.

-- Efforts at IMTECH have been directed towards degradation of two distinct classes of organic pollutants, which are considered to be particularly harmful, namely nitroaromatics and polycyclic aromatic hydrocarbons (PAHs).
+- Efforts at IMTECH have been directed towards the degradation of two distinct classes of organic pollutants, which are considered to be particularly harmful, namely nitroaromatics and polycyclic aromatic hydrocarbons (PAHs).
 Three efficient microorganisms have been isolated and characterized at IMTECH, which are capable of utilizing among others, p-nitrophenol, o-nitrobenzoate and p-nitrocatechol as sole source of carbon and energy.
 Similarly, several microorganisms have been isolated and characterized that are capable of utilizing naphthalene, phenanthrene, o-phthalic acid and salicylic acid as sole source of energy.
 The complete degradative pathways for these compounds have been established mainly by performing the enzymatic studies.
 Genes for the entire naphthalene degradation pathway have been cloned.

 - NIO has isolated many mercury-resistant bacteria from oceanic and coastal waters, which have the potential to degrade several new generation pesticides.
 A US patent has been granted for this discovery.
 A closed seawater/brackish water recycling system has also been designed for effective management of culture organisms.